StanislausKo/FlowerPots/Code/README.md

 This sample shows how to add your own menu button to Visual Studio.

 Clone the repo to test out the sample in Visual Studio 2017 yourself.
+Or do it with VS 2019...

 ## What is a command?
 A command is code that Visual Studio will execute when it is being invoked.
 Most common, commands are buttons in menus or toolbars and can have keyboard shortcuts mapped to them.